Separability Lindblad equation for dynamical open-system entanglement

 The corresponding dynamical map can be given analytically via exponentiation of the generator in Eq. \eqref{eq:FullSwap}, viz.

+The evolution in Eq. \eqref{eq:FullSwapSol} corresponds to a random unitary map \cite{AS08}, in which with probability $\sinh(\gamma \tau){e}^{-\gamma \tau}$ the swap operation is applied.
 While the swap operation $V$ does not create entanglement, it is not separable; i.e., it cannot be brought into product form.
 Such maps are sometimes referred to as as non-entangling, but not completely non-entangling maps \cite{CV20}.
 Unable to introduce entanglement on their own, these maps have the capacity to generate multipartite entanglement when coupled to subsystems in which entanglement is already present \cite{VH05}.

 In order to obtain the restricted dynamics, we seek a solution of the separability Lindblad equation \eqref{eq:SepLin}.
 First, note that $(V)_A\ket{\psi_A}=\bra{\psi_B}V\ket{\psi_A\psi_B}=\braket{\psi_B\vert\psi_A} \ket{\psi_B}$, implies $(V)_A=\ket{\psi_B}\bra{\psi_B}$ for the reduced operator.
 Normalization by $\braket{\psi_B|\psi_B}$ can be neglected.
 Likewise, we have $(V)_B=\ket{\psi_A}\bra{\psi_A}$.
 Inserting these operators into Eq. \eqref{eq:SepLin} leads us to